 Prescribed fire may also be used for other reasons.
-The control of certain insects, and diseases of plants can be accomplished with fire; when landowners want a particular species of trees, usually pines on their land, fire is often used to eliminate an undesirable species of tree; fire may also be used to create meadows in a forest where shrubs and herbs may grow to provide needed food and cover for species of wildlife.
+The control of certain insects, and diseases of plants can be accomplished with fire; when landowners want a particular species of trees, usually pines on their land, fire is often used to eliminate an undesirable species of tree; fire may also be used to create meadows in a forest where shrubs and herbs may grow to provide needed food and cover for a variety of wildlife species.